dannynelson/guitar-quest/README.md

 - rollbar and sumo logic

 Immediate Features
-- I don't get emailed after a piece is graded
-- decide on pricing (research competitors, calculate costs)
+- is professional account the right name?
 - build flow for buying a private lesson
 - test checkout flow for upgrading and buying lessons
 - test all business logic on server, use angular validated resource